Utena - rescue

 I hope to collect all the rescues in Utena.
-I think I have most of them.
+I think I have most of the important ones.

 In episode 1, Utena says she wants to be a prince who rescues princesses.
 Rescue is a prince’s first job.
 Princes also protect, but apparently protection is less important.
 I guess an ounce of protection is not worth as much as a pound of spectacular rescue.
 Well, sometimes protection may take the form of a rescue.